industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![tagstoscreen1](graphics/tagstoscreen1.PNG)

-In properties go to process value dynamic:
+In properties go to process value 'Dynamic':

 ![tagstoscreen2](graphics/tagstoscreen2.PNG)

-Select Tags and then the tag that you want:
+Select 'Tag...' and then choose a tag that you want to connect:

 ![tagstoscreen3](graphics/tagstoscreen3.PNG)